8/3/2021

 Senior Vice President, Investor Relations

 Hey, good morning, guys.
 I'm Yan Jin, Eaton Senior Vice President of Investor Relations.
-Thank you all for joining us for Eaton Second Quarter 2021 Earnings Call.
-With me today are Craig Arnold, our chairman and CEO, and Tom Okre, Executive Vice President and Chief Financial Officer.
-Our agenda today includes the alternate remarks by Craig highlighting the companies performing in the second quarter.
-As we have done our past calls, we'll be taking questions at the end of Craig's comments.
-The price release and the presentation we'll go through today have been posted on our website at .eaton.com.
-This presentation, including adjusted earnings per share, adjusting free cash flow, and other non-GAAP measures, they're reconciled in the appendix.
-A webcast of this call is accessible on our website and will be available for replay.
-I would like to remind you that our comments today will include statements related to the expected future results of the company and are therefore for looking statements.
+Thank you all for joining us for Eaton's second quarter 2021 earning call.
+With me today are Craig Arnold, our Chairman and CEO, and Tom O'Cray, Executive Vice President and Chief Financial Officer.
+Our agenda today includes the opportunity remarks by Craig highlighting the company's performance in the second quarter.
+As we have done our past course, we'll be taking questions at the end of the critics' comments.
+The price released and the presentation we'll go through today have been posted on our website at www.e10.com.
+This presentation, including adjusted earning per share, adjusting free cash flow, and other non-GAAP measures, they're reconciled in the appendix.
+A webcast of this course is accessible on our website and it will be available for replay.
+I would like to remind you that our comments today will include statements related to the expected future results of the company and are therefore forward-looking statements.
 Our actual results may differ materially from our forecasted projections due to a wide range of risks and uncertainties that are described in our earnings release and presentation.
 With that, I will turn it over to Craig.

 speaker